raaowx/wotd/README.md

 # WOTD

+## :warning: This project has been discontinued :warning: <!-- omit in toc -->

 WOTD is a binary that look for and downloads the word of the day from the selected dictionary.

 - [WOTD](#wotd)